 Ordinary cleaners, on the other hand, love perc.

-It’s dirt cheap (in most states).
+It’s relatively cheap (in most states).
 It’s super aggressive.
 It’s relatively fast in terms of cleaning and drying.
 And, for garments with oily stains, virtually labor free.

 If we specialized in cleaning automotive mechanic uniforms, we’d definitely want to clean in perc.